tsawyer/dvm-project-notes/README.md

 99.9% of this info was gleaned from the [DVM Project Discord Server](https://discord.gg/3pBe8xgrEz).
 The folks on the DVM Discord and GitHub have nothing to do with what I have posted here and they don't support it.

-# READEME Update
+## README Update 2026-01-29
-This README is updated to install recent development DVM tarball and a development library.
-Both are documented in the "DVMHost Install" heading below.
+README updated to install recent development DVM tarball and a development library.
- - Requires installing development library `libdw-deb`.
+ - Install development library `libdw-deb`.
- - Download development tarball.
+ - Download and extract development tarball.
  - Install Wireguard per instructions, tbd.

 # DVMHost Install
 Do all this as root or with sudo.
  - The tarball name changes with updates.
- - Grab the latest uncommented tarball.
+Grab the latest uncommented tarball.
 ```
 cd ~
 # Last known stable tarball.
 Use if the whole network converts.